- How do I take out a boat?

 Can I learn to sail without taking a course?

-Yes.
-If you prefer the informal route, you can practice by getting out sailing with more experienced members.
+Yes, but it is slower and not our recommended route.
+Plus, you will meet more club mates and future sailing partners if you take a course.
+If you do prefer the informal route, you can practice by getting out sailing with more experienced members.
 Our organized Social Sailing on Thursday nights is an ideal way to gain experience.
 Of course, you can come down whenever you like, and more often than not, you can find someone to sail with.

 I've sailed before, can I get my helm/skipper status without taking a course?